 Ironically, people who live in mansions are often what we call “house-poor” anyway, so don’t even bother trying to make it into MTV’s Cribs.

-My wife and I were still renting a tiny one-bedroom apartment when we bought our first investment property (yep, we were that committed to FIRE) and now live in a humble row-house that’s cheaper than the homes we rent out.
+My wife and I were still renting a tiny one-bedroom apartment when we bought our first investment property and now live in a humble row-house that’s cheaper than the homes we rent out.
 If you don’t want to follow my lead, follow Warren Buffet’s.
 He feels the same way.

 Okay, so maybe you won’t see me in a super-fancy car, but I don’t want to sound like a Scrooge either.
 Once you have money you will want to enjoy your financial power, and that’s good.

 Sign 5 of the stealth wealth guide is what to do about it when it shows.

 Early retirement isn’t about self-deprivation, it’s about cutting out the things that aren’t worth it, and loading up on what helps you live your ideal life.